-If you have a Viglen 11 or 360 Chromebook you keep the device.
-For the £50 deposit the Chromebook must be returned to the School, failure to do so will result in the device being locked and the deposit being lost.
-The School may take steps to recover the Chromebook and accessories from individuals who fail to return them.
+If you have a purchased option 1 Chromebook you keep the device.
+For the £50 deposit, the Chromebook must be returned to the school along with its accessories, failure to do so will result in the device being locked and the 5 deposit being lost.

 This is due to repairs not being undertaken by the manufacturer but the repair company.

 What happens if I purchase a Chromebook and don't return the Case?

 We reserve the right to lock the Chromebook until the case (which is School property) is returned.

 My purchased Chromebook has developed a fault within the first 12 months, do I automatically get a new one as a replacement?

 A fault within the first 28 days of purchase may result in a new replacement being issued at the discretion of the manufacturer/supplier.
 Beyond this time the Chromebook would normally be repaired rather than replaced, as long as the fault is within the warranty agreement terms and conditions.

 Where can I find the full Insurance Terms & Conditions?

 These should be available on the Streetly Academy Website, or can be requested if necessary from the IT Support department.